 Learning is not without some pain and bruises.

-Not just the case for physical challenges, but also for mental, social and emotional endeavors.
+Not just the case for physical challenges.
+Also for mental, social and emotional endeavors.
 Being confident takes practice.
-Social fluency requires training hours.
+Social fluency requires training.
 Yeah, some people are more talented.
 But they too had the arduous process of trial and error.

 Better yet – it can become second nature.